angel-codes/100-days-of-code/log.md

 ### Day 0: September 14, 2020

-**Today's Progress**: I started re-learning JavaScript from Scratch
+**Today's Progress:** I started re-learning JavaScript from Scratch

-**Thoughts**: I'm very excited to start this challenge, as well as starting to brush up on JavaScript.
+**Thoughts:** I'm very excited to start this challenge, as well as starting to brush up on JavaScript.

 ### Day 0: September 14, 2020

-**Today's Progress**: I builded a little Weather App with JavaScript and Tailwind CSS
+**Today's Progress:** I builded a little Weather App with JavaScript and Tailwind CSS

-**Thoughts**: I'm very happy to finish my first project after the challenge and I still love all the things I can do with Tailwind CSS.
+**Thoughts:** I'm very happy to finish my first project after the challenge and I still love all the things I can do with Tailwind CSS.
 I'm not good at thinking nice designs but with Tailwind CSS I can do things that look decently good.

 **Link(s) to work:** [Weather App](https://codepen.io/angel-codes/pen/PoNaXJO)

 ### Day 1: September 15, 2020

-**Today's Progress**: I builded the template for my Password Generator App using Tailwind CSS.
+**Today's Progress:** I builded the template for my Password Generator App using Tailwind CSS.

-**Thoughts**: I still have problems thinking about the desing of my apps or projects.
+**Thoughts:** I still have problems thinking about the desing of my apps or projects.

+**Link(s) to work:** [Password Generator App](https://codepen.io/angel-codes/pen/dyMVPJb)

+### Day 2: September 16, 2020

+**Today's Progress:** I finished the logic of my Password Generator App.

+**Thoughts:** When I saw the project the first time I don't really understand how to do or how works, but now, is done.

 **Link(s) to work:** [Password Generator App](https://codepen.io/angel-codes/pen/dyMVPJb)